What to Know Before Filing a Hernia Mesh Lawsuit

 - Names and titles of others involved in your medical care.

-Statute of Limitations in Mesh Lawsuit – When Did You Learn That You Were Injured?
+Statute of Limitations in Mesh Lawsuits – When Did You Learn That You Were Injured?

 When did you first begin to notice side effects or complications after your surgery?
 More importantly, when you learn that your hernia mesh device may have been responsible for your injuries?
 Do your best to pinpoint this specific date; it will be very important for your hernia mesh case.